redhillaviation/redhillaviation.github.io/meet-the-team.md

     img: geoff1.jpg
     alt: BOSO
   - name: Dan Robertson
     description: Qualified Flying Instructor.
-Dan works at weekends.
+Dan has been flying for 15 years and works at weekends.
 He holds a CPL/IR and has aided many people to acheive their PPL.
     img: dan1.jpg
     alt: dan
   - name: Dave Thorne